Elegua: Who is it? How to take care of it, history and more

 How do you greet Elegua?

-Elegua should be greeted every day in the morning.
-Also when leaving and arriving home.
-The correct way to greet him is to put one hand on the ground and with the other, keeping the fist closed, three taps are made on the floor in front of its foundation, asking him to accompany us with his blessing, to give us health and calm, to allow them to spiritualities of luck, money and good fortune may find the right way to reach us.
-Also, that it keeps us away from all the negative, death, illness, and all kinds of mishaps that could haunt us.
-Eleggua is not greeted or asked on his knees, he can do it rather, sitting, standing, or crouching.
+when leaving and arriving home.
+The correct way to greet it is by placing one hand on the ground and with the other, keeping your fist closed, tap the ground three times in front of its base.
+By greeting him, he is asked to accompany us with his blessing, to give us health and calm, and to allow the spiritualities of luck, money and good fortune to find the right path to reach us.
+He is also asked to keep us away from everything negative, death, illness and any setback that could threaten us.
+Elegua is not greeted or asked to kneel; It can be done sitting, standing or crouching.

 What does Elegua like?